Tendonitis

 • heavy lifting, strong gripping or twisting actions that make the symptoms worse

-• playing sports, until the tendon has recovered
+• playing any sport until the tendon has recovered

 A pharmacist can recommend the best painkiller.
 Paracetamol and ibuprofen can help to ease pain.

-They may also recommend a nonsteroidal anti-inflammatory (NSAID) cream or gel you rub on your skin.
+They may also recommend an ibuprofen gel to rub on your skin.

 Find a pharmacy